The Best Graphic Design Books to Buy

 The book is littered with humorous anecdotes from Cleaver’s students, seamlessly connecting their advice with his own experiences from over the years.

-From learning to get the all-important first job to create the best portfolio, Phil Cleaver passes on the lessons of a lifetime in graphic design practice and education.
+From learning to get the all-important first job to creating the best portfolio, Phil Cleaver passes on the lessons of a lifetime in graphic design practice and education.

 “What They Didn’t Teach You in Design School” is full of advice and quotes from the industry’s best, giving readers the ammunition they need to make a successful start in design.